Five Grants Management Systems to Develop to Ensure Success By Robyne Clark, CGMS Grants Manager, Arizona Department of Environmental Quality

 For this article, “programmatic or program” refer to the business unit or staff implementing the grant.
 With a few exceptions, there are most likely specific outputs and outcomes for which the program has made a commitment.
 Commitments, sometimes referred to as deliverables, are specified in a project narrative and/or work plan.
 There is an expectation that commitments or milestones will be completed within estimated time periods or not later than the end of the project period specified in the grant award.
 Developing a system for tracking commitment status and timelines can, again, be as simple as creating a checklist by converting the commitments from a narrative format to a line-item format, complete with due dates and a space for status notes.

+Example: The commitment in a narrative format may be presented as: Through this grant, the energy costs will be lowered by an average of 20% for 45 disadvantaged homeowners in the first quarter of the grant’s project period through the purchase and installation of energy-efficient windows.
 Converting the narrative into a measurable line-item format might be presented as: This grant will benefit 45 disadvantaged homeowners (output) to reduce household energy costs by an average of 20% through the purchase and installation of energy-efficient windows (outcome) in the first quarter of the project period (timeline).

 For this example, the status at the end of the first quarter could be something to the effect of: 48 households benefited; average energy cost reduced by 27%, or 34 households benefited; average energy cost reduced by 17%; commitment delayed due to window supplier backorder.